 Go deeper on the topic of praying the Psalms:

-Article: Five Psalms to Pray When the Wicked Prosper by Kevin Halloran
+Articles: Five Psalms to Pray When the Wicked Prosper, Ten Psalms for Fighting Anxiety, and The Psalms: A Tool for Cultivating Godly Emotions by Kevin Halloran

 Article: Biblical Lament: What It Is and How to Do It by Ryan Higginbottom